sybrenjansen/mpire/docs/usage/apply.rst

 The ``apply`` family of functions also has ``task_timeout``, ``worker_init_timeout`` and ``worker_exit_timeout`` arguments.
 These are timeouts for the task, the ``worker_init`` function and the ``worker_exit`` function, respectively.
-They work completely the same as for the ``map`` functions.
+They work similarly as those for the ``map`` functions.

+When a single task times out, only that task is cancelled.
+The other tasks will continue to run.
+When a worker init or exit times out, the entire pool is stopped.

 See :ref:`timeouts` for more information.